SatGate-io/satgate/docs/DEMO_PLAYBOOK.md

 **The complete demo script for presenting Zero Trust access control and API monetization.**

-This document provides commands, talk tracks, and objection handlers for demonstrating SatGate's full capability—from governance (Phase 1) to monetization (Phase 3).
+This document provides commands, talk tracks, and objection handlers for demonstrating SatGate's full capability—from security (Crawl) to monetization (Run).

 ---